Donbasilpeter/Secure-Task-Management-System/README.md

 - **Task Comments** → A modal allows users to view or add comments to a task.
 Permissions control whether they can add or only view.
 - **Responsive Layout** → Built with TailwindCSS, ensuring the UI looks good on mobile, tablet, and desktop.

-By combining **Angular Signals/Store** for state management and Tailwind for styling, the dashboard is responsive, efficient, and visually appealing.
+By combining **ngrx Signals/Store** for state management and Tailwind for styling, the dashboard is responsive, efficient, and visually appealing.

 ---